 If you want to change the order of sections on a per issue basis or the order of articles within a section:

-If you want to see what your issue and the articles in it will look like on your site before publishing it, you can use the Preview feature:
+If you want to see what your articles will look like in the context of an issue before publishing it, you can use the Issue Preview feature:

 Once you are happy with the issue hit the Publish Issue link to publish it on your journal website.